Rockypocky77/ChancifySATPrep/sat20.md

 The narrator's attitude toward the brother's idea about "perspective" changes from

-A) confusion to anger and frustration.
+A) bewilderment and lack of comprehension to hostile feelings and exasperation with the concept.

-B) skepticism to partial understanding.
+B) doubt and initial disbelief to developing some level of comprehension and recognition of the idea's validity.

-C) enthusiasm to disappointment.
+C) eager acceptance and positive anticipation to disillusionment and letdown regarding the concept's applicability.

-D) fear to indifference.
+D) apprehension and concern to complete disinterest and lack of emotional investment in the idea.

 The description of the stars as "unusually sharp" (paragraph 3) mainly serves to